ayrat555/s3_media_server_api/README.md

-# S3MediaServerApi - - a Ruby client for the S3 Media Server
+# S3MediaServerApi - a Ruby client for the S3 Media Server

 S3MediaServerApi helps you write apps that need to interact with S3 Media Server.

+NOTE: This gem was used in my previous company's internal projects.
+It requires s3_media_server project that currently isn't open source
 ## Installation

 Add this line to your application's Gemfile: